Large time limit and local L^2-index theorems for families: Introduction

 Given a smooth fibre bundle $p\colon E\to B$ with compact fibre $Z$, a family of normal coverings $(\widetilde E, \G)\to B$ consists of a bundle of discrete groups $\G\to B$ and of a covering $\pi\colon\widetilde E\to E$ such that ~$\pi_b\colon\widetilde E_b\to E_b$ is a normal covering with group of covering transformations~$\Gamma_b$ for all~$b\in B$.
 The family under consideration is then the Euler operator $d^Z+d^{Z,*}$, where $d^Z$ is the fibrewise de Rham operator twisted by a globally flat bundle $\mathcal F\to E$ of $\mathcal A$-Hilbert modules, for a given finite von Neumann algebra $\mathcal A$.

 Our first result, Theorem \ref{HeatThm2}, is the explicit computation of the limit as $t\to \infty$ of the heat operator for the Bismut--Lott superconnection, paired with the finite trace $\t$ on $\mathcal A$, without assuming any regularity hypothesis on the spectrum.
 As applications, in Section \ref{secL2indthm} we prove the $L^2$-Bismut--Lott index theorem for flat bundles and the $L^2$-index theorem for the family of signature operators.
-In particular, we show that for the signature operator in the $L^2$-setting the Chern character of index class and index bundle have the same paring with the trace $\t$, contributing then to the question of Benameur--Heitsch \cite{BH2}.
+In particular we show that, for the signature operator in the $L^2$-setting, the Chern character of index class and index bundle have the same pairing with the trace $\t$: hence our equality points out the special behavior of the signature operator with respect to the general question by Benameur--Heitsch of the comparison of these two objects characters on a foliation \cite{BH2, BHW}.

 We realize the computation of the large time limit using two main ingredients.
 The first one is a fundamental observation due to Bismut and Lott \cite{BL, Lo2}: the superconnection adapted to the longitudinal signature operator is given by $\mathbb A=\frac{1}{2}(d^E+d^{E,*})$, where $d^{E,*}$ is the adjoint superconnection of $d^E$.
 Since $d^E$ is flat, the curvature $\mathbb A^2$ has another \lq\lq square root", the operator $\mathbb{X}=\frac{1}{2}(d^{E,*}-d^{E})$ which satisfies $\mathbb A^2=-\mathbb X^2$.
 The operator $\mathbb X$ does not involve transversal derivatives because it is the difference of two superconnections, and we exploit this property very carefully in the Duhamel expansion of the heat operator $e^{\mathbb{X}_t^2}$.
 The second ingredient is a new method of estimating the terms of the perturbative expansion of $e^{\mathbb{X}_t^2}$, developed in Section \ref{heat-kernel}.